hpacheco/ses/labs/Lab2.md

 ## [American Fuzzy Lopp (AFL)](https://github.com/google/AFL)

-AFL is a white-box fuzzing tool which symbolically executes programs and takes the constraints of inputs into account to create dynamic tests.
+AFL is a grey-box (not black-box nor white-box) fuzzing tool which symbolically executes programs and takes the constraints of inputs into account to create dynamic tests.
 The tested program should first be compiled with a utility program to enable control flow tracking.
 Any behavioural changes as a response to the input can then be detected by the fuzzer.
 If there is no access to the source code, then blackbox testing is supported as well.

 We will try a few examples from this AFL [tutorial](https://github.com/mykter/afl-training).